 If you're seeking a reconsideration, ALJ hearing, or review by the Appeals Council, strict deadlines apply.
 In each step of the process, you have 60 days to file for further review.
-The clock starts the day you receive notice of the SSA's decisions, which Social Security usually assumes is five days after the decision is made.
-Filing late can result in a dismissal of your appeal and leave you without any recourse.
+The clock starts the day you receive notice of the SSA's decision.
+The SSA usually assumes this is five days after the date of the letter.
+Failure to file within the time frame may result in the inability to appeal.

 Appeals Council Review

-If you disagree with the ALJ's decision, the next step is review by the Appeals Council.
-The Appeals Council considers every request it receives, but doesn't always grant review.
-If the Council feels that the ALJ made the right decision, it may decline your request.
+If you disagree with the ALJ's decision, you may file a request for review by the Appeals Council.
+The Appeals Council considers every request but doesn't always grant review.

-If the Council does decide to hear your case, it can either decide the issues itself or refer the matter back to an ALJ for a resolution.
-If the Council declines to review your case, or if you disagree with its decision, the next step in the appeals process occurs in federal district court.
+If the Appeals Council declines to review your claim, or if you disagree with its decision, the next step in the appeals process is federal district court review.